LearnMetabarcoding/LearnMetabarcoding/sphinx/source/linux_subsections/UNIX_cmd_line.rst

 	$ echo \
 	> "hello world"

-To enter this in the command prompt, we type the first line (excluding the :code:`$`) and then press Enter after typing the :code:`/\` symbol.
+To enter this in the command prompt, we type the first line (excluding the :code:`$`) and then press Enter after typing the :code:`\` symbol.
 This symbol at the end of the command tells the shell that we want to continue typing the same command on the next line.
 The prompt will change to a :code:`>`.
 We then type the second line, *excluding the* :code:`>` *symbol*.

 Finally, the shell will ignore anything on a line after the first :code:`#` symbol it encounters.
 This is to allow for comments, and these resources will sometimes use this to comment lines of code.
 For example, you could type everything after the :code:`$` symbol of the following command into the terminal and run it: